IDEABOOST ‘Meet The Customers’ Event Provides Focused Feedback

 The second sprint of the sixth cohort of CFC Media Lab’s IDEABOOST accelerator program culminated in a 'Meet The Customers' session on March 31, 2017.
 IDEABOOST companies pitched, demoed and engaged with representatives of their ideal target market to get, in the words of emcee Warren Coughlin, “intense, focused feedback from knowledgeable industry partners.”

-We asked each of the founders what they were hoping to take away from the event.
+We asked some of the founders what they were hoping to take away from the event.
 Then we followed up with what industry partners had to say about the companies in response.

 Jonathan Gagne, CEO of Brinx Software Inc. -- Brinx’s MasterpieceVR is the world's first collaborative VR platform that dramatically simplifies 3D sculpting and painting.